-Richard Betts (United Kingdom) 1; Lamprini Papadimitriou (United Kingdom) 2; Michalis Vousdoukas (Italy) 3; Gustavo Naumann (Belgium) 4; Francesco Dottori, (Belgium) 5; Wojtek Szewczyk (Belgium) 5; Jason Lowe (United Kingdom) 6
+Richard Betts (United Kingdom) 1,2; Lamprini Papadimitriou (United Kingdom) 3; Michalis Vousdoukas (Italy) 4; Luc Feyen (Italy) 4; Wojtek Szewczyk (Spain) 4; Jason Lowe (United Kingdom) 2,5

-1 - University of Exeter and Met Office; 2 - Cranfield Water Science Institute, Cranfield University; 3 - Institute of Environment and Sustainability; 4 - Joint Research Centre (JRC); 5 - Joint Research Centre (JRC), European Commission; 6 - Met Office Hadley Centre
+1 - University of Exeter; 2 - Met Office Hadley Centre; 3 - Cranfield Water Science Institute, Cranfield University; 4 - Joint Research Centre (JRC), European Commission; 5 – Priestley Centre, University of Leeds

 Proposed format for the session